ryanve/verge/README.md

 ### $.rectangle()

-The `$.rectangle(elem [, verge])` method returns an a object containing the properties `top`, `bottom`, `left`, `right`, `width`, and `height` with respect to the top-left corner of the current viewport, and with an optional verge amount.
+The `$.rectangle(elem [, cushion])` method returns an a object containing the properties `top`, `bottom`, `left`, `right`, `width`, and `height` with respect to the top-left corner of the current viewport, and with an optional cushion amount.
 Its return is like that of the native [getBoundingClientRect](https://developer.mozilla.org/en/DOM/element.getBoundingClientRect) (with the added assurance that all six properties will exist).

-The optional `verge` parameter is an amount of pixels to act as a cushion around the element.
+The optional `cushion` parameter is an amount of pixels to act as a cushion around the element.
 If none is provided then it defaults to `0` and the rectangle will match the result of the native rectangle.
-If a verge is specified, the properties are adjusted according to the verge amount.
-If the verge is **positive** the rectangle will represent an area that is larger that the actual element.
-If the verge is **negative** then the rectangle will represent an area that is **smaller** that the actual element.
+If a cushion is specified, the properties are adjusted according to the cushion amount.
+If the cushion is **positive** the rectangle will represent an area that is larger that the actual element.
+If the cushion is **negative** then the rectangle will represent an area that is **smaller** that the actual element.

 ```js
 $.rectangle(elem)       // get elem's rectangle object